feathersjs/feathers/docs/guides/basics/setup.md

 ### Node.js Requirements

 Feathers works with Node.js 14 and later.
 It will always support the [currently active releases](https://github.com/nodejs/Release#release-schedule).
-The version we recommend using is the one shown as the latest available version on the [NodeJS website](https://nodejs.org/en/).
+We recommend using the latest available version on the [NodeJS website](https://nodejs.org/en/).

 Instead of installing Node from the website, we recommend using a version manager that works on your OS.
 Version managers are tools to quickly install any version of NodeJS and keep it up to date.
 Install a version manager that matches your system before you continue.